Environment

 STILL ensures that all machinery in use at its premises meets the criteria set out in the German ordinance on industrial health and safety (BetrSichV) and the ordinance on installations for handling water-polluting substances (AwSV).
 It also carries out regular inspections and monitoring of this machinery.

-The company’s plants around the world have measures in place to reduce water consumption, such as water-saving units in sanitary facilities and instructions that company vehicles only be washed when strictly necessary.
-In addition, the powder-coating system used in STILL’s plants is a state-of-the-art model that generates less wastewater.
+The company’s sites around the world have measures in place to reduce water consumption, such as water-saving units in sanitary facilities and instructions that company vehicles only be washed when strictly necessary.
+In addition, the powder-coating systems used in STILL’s plants are state-of-the-art and generate less wastewater.
 Automated processes and technologies help to reduce environmental pollution by recirculating and reprocessing the water for pretreatment.

 STILL’s operations have very little impact on water quality, to the extent that—other than the use of oil water separators—the wastewater needs no additional treatment prior to disposal.
 Nonetheless, STILL commissions external analyses at some of its location in order to monitor its wastewater.